The de Grainville Manuscripts

 Élus Coëns Ritual and Instruction from the 18th Century

-This version of les Manuscrits is incomplete.
-Necessarily so, as the source document is incomplete.
 The contents have been faithfully reproduced and directly translated, including the many deletions and annotations of the specific numbers referred to throughout the document.
 This is the most ‘completely incomplete' version achievable.
 Why is this so important?
-The well-intentioned ‘revival' or ‘reconstitution' of the Élus Coën by Robert Ambelain was assembled from incomplete source documents, using the spiritual transmission and lineage passed on via the secret Chevalier Profès and Grand-Profès grades of the Rite Écossais Rectifé of Willermoz, which continue to be preserved within the varied Martinist traditions, as well as under some of the regular masonic iterations of the RER.
-Ambelain is arguably guilty of having ‘filled in the gaps', borrowing material from associated esoteric traditions.
+The well-intentioned ‘revival' of the Élus Coën by Robert Ambelain was assembled from incomplete source documents, using the spiritual transmission and lineage passed on via the secret Chevalier Profès and Grand-Profès grades of the Rite Écossais Rectifé of Willermoz, which continue to be preserved within some of the regular masonic iterations of French Freemasonry.
+The path and training of a Coën is necessarily long and requires guidance, personal devotion and instruction.
+It is, therefore, immediately apparent that Ambelain heavily utilised de Grainville's manuscripts in his reconstitution.
+What also becomes evident is the number of gaps that he filled, and reflecting upon these, one interprets the substituted material differently.
+Indeed, for these reasons neither the Recuil d'hiéroglyphes nor the Table alphabétique des 2400 noms of the Fonds Prunelle de Lière have been included in this book.

 Author selling Books on Rosicrucianism and Books on Secret Traditions